 Frank grew up in South San Francisco, 10 miles south of The City.
 After graduating from San Jose State University, Frank and his wife Nancy obtained teaching jobs in Elk Grove in 1974.
 They raised a family and have lived in the Elk Grove area for over 40 years.
 After 36 years in the EGUSD, including 16 years as a high school principal, Frank retired.
 Looking for a worthy cause to "give back to the community" after retirement, Frank connected with Debbie Schoeneshoefer at the Elk Grove Food Bank.
 Both saw a need to provide support and services to the homeless in Elk Grove.
 Together they cofounded HART in 2010.

 Chuck has served both as President and Treasurer for Elk Grove HART and has mentored some of our clients in the past.
 Chuck is currently a tennis coach for Franklin HS.
 He is also actively working with his wife Susan to build a School Garden at Foulks Ranch Elementary School.
 Chuck is a minority owner for Vandelay Industries, an Information Technology Support company based in Sacramento, CA. Chuck previously was a National Account Executive at Apple, Inc, a General Manager in Sacramento for GE IT Solutions, and a Regional Manager for Intergraph.
 He was enlisted in the US Air Force, and received a Bachelor of Science degree in Electronics Management from Southern Illinois University.

 Debbie grew up in Iowa and graduated with a Social Work and Psychology degree from St. Benedict's College in Minnesota.
-She served as the Chief of Staff to three different legislators in the California State Legislature in Sacramento before leaving to raise her newly adopted baby girl.
-During her 12 years volunteering at the food bank she noticed an alarming increase in homelessness after the housing crash.
+She served as the Chief of Staff while working in the California State Legislature in Sacramento for 15 years.
+She left in 1999 to raise her newly adopted daughter.
+While volunteering at the food bank she noticed an alarming increase in homelessness after the housing crash.
 She and Frank Lucia founded HART with the goal of helping to get the homeless back on their feet.
 She says it is the most rewarding job she has ever had.